 We did this for a cybersecurity client.
 Invested 2 weeks searching through 250+ industry blogs and forums talking about API security and pen testing.
 Found 43 broken links on decent sites, TechRadar Pro, SecurityWeek, and places like that.

 But, the question comes to why even bother mapping all this out?
-Because when you reach out, you are not just asking for a link.
+Because when you reach out, you’re not just asking for a link.

 You’re saying, “Hey, the link on your site is broken, and I’ve got one that actually fits.”
 This is way better than cold-pitching random sites.